Henry Ferriss: Battle of Britain

 The squadron soon commenced patrolling over the English Channel.
-On 10 July, he shared in the destruction of a Dornier Do 17 medium bomber off Folkestone, and also shot down a Bf 109 in the same vicinity.
+On 10 July, Ferris shared in the destruction of a Dornier Do 17 medium bomber off Folkestone, and also shot down a Bf 109 in the same vicinity.
 The fighter crashed into the sea but the pilot was subsequently rescued.
 Ferriss meanwhile was attacked by another Bf 109 and as a result, his Hurricane was damaged and he was lightly wounded.
 Patrolling 10 mi to the west of Boulogne on 28 July, Ferriss caught a Heinkel He 59 floatplane of the Luftwaffe's Seenotdienst (sea rescue service) on the surface of the sea; it was attempting to rescue the crew of another He 59 that had been shot down by pilots of No. 111 Squadron.
 Making strafing attacks on the He 59, Ferriss caused major damage and wounded two of the crew.